Remi D

 Again, too many to mention.
 But here’s a tiny taster from the iceberg’s tip:

-• Drums: Art Blakey and Leroy Wallace (‘Horsemouth’) for swing; Max Roach and Ginger Johnson for polyrhythmic punctuation.
+• Drums: Art Blakey and Leroy Wallace (‘Horsemouth’) for swing; Max Roach and Ginger Johnson for polyrhythm and punctuation.

-• Vibraphone: Billie Holiday, Count Basie, Thelonious Monk, Lennie Hibbert, Milt Jackson, Charlie Parker, African Ancestral ‘Marimba’ tradition.
+• Vibraphone: Billie Holiday, Augustus Pablo, Thelonious Monk, Lennie Hibbert, Milt Jackson, Charlie Parker, African Ancestral ‘Marimba’ tradition.

-• Melodica; Billie Holiday, Augustus Pablo, Stevie Wonder, John Coltrane, Hugh Mundell.
+• Melodica: Billie Holiday, Augustus Pablo, Stevie Wonder, John Coltrane.

 You’ll find traces of all of them and many more in Remi’s music.
-Beyond that, there’s the usual spectrum of divinely inspired musical magi and geniuses, from Miles Davis to Jackie Mittoo, Fela Kuti, Ernest Ranglin, Allen Toussaint, Yabby You, Keith Hudson.
-A list waaay too long for here.
+Beyond that, there’s a whole spectrum of divine-light musical magi who’ve made a mark on his sound, from Miles Davis, Jackie Mittoo and Fela Kuti, to Ernest Ranglin, Allen Toussaint and Keith Hudson to James Brown, Roy Ayers and Erykah Badu.
+It’s a waaay long list.

 Mission Ambition